Bradford-Wong/CS461-Group72-Capstone/README.md

 ## Setup MySql Server
 1. Run the Script MySQLInstall on a Ubuntu machine using Bash.
 Command: "bash MySQLInstall" (Found in this repo on the front page above Readme)
-2. When Prompeted, "This operation will take X Space.
+2. When prompted, "This operation will take X Space.
 Do you want to continue?" type, "y"
-3. Once the install script is completed Stary the mysql shell by typing, "sudo mysql -u root"
+3. Once the install script is completed, start the mysql shell by typing, "sudo mysql -u root"
-4. Once the mysql shell has started ctrl-A the text from the file "Create Database SQL" (Found in this repo on the front page above ReadMe)
+4. Once the mysql shell has started, copy the text from the file "Create Database SQL" (Found in this repo on the front page above ReadMe)
-5. Past the text in the command line.
+5. Paste and enter the text in the command line.
 (It should start running the sql)
-6. Once the command is finished run sql, "SHOW DATABASES;"
+6. Once the command is finished run, "SHOW DATABASES;"
-7. After the database My_Vet_Path is there then run the sql, "USE My_Vet_Path;"
+7. After the database My_Vet_Path is displayed, then run the sql command, "USE My_Vet_Path;"
 8. To see a list of the tables run the sql, "SHOW tables;"
-9. To see the create statements for the sql, "SHOW CREATE TABLE \`tableName\`;"
+9. To see the create statements for a table, run the sql, "SHOW CREATE TABLE \`tableName\`;" (don't include any \)